minhaz1217/devops-notes/48. installing timescaledb in pre existing postgres/README.md

 # Purpose
 Installing and enabling timescaledb in a pre existing postgres db (docker in this case)

-I'm running a debian based system (postgres with docker).
+I'm running a debian based system (postgres version 14 with docker).
 So my commands will be debian/apt based.

 # Steps